noisebridge/PythonClass/README.md

 - Each lesson stands alone, so it's okay to miss a week!
 - The core, repeated modules are regularly updated.

-To best experience the course, spend a short time reviewing the course materials before you come in.
+To best experience the course, spend a short time reviewing the materials beforehand.
 If you wish to know what's scheduled for this week, please join [the mailing list](#mailing-list) and send an email out to PyClass@googlegroups.com

 #### Prerequisites
 Ideally, students starting the course can grasp the following code.
 Feel free to use web resources to look up anything you don't understand!